 Term Life insurance is not a complicated financial product.
 That means that its easier for you to both shop for term life and compare term life quotes.
 With term life insurance you basically need to make just two decisions.
 First, you need to decide how much coverage you want.
 Once you know that, you need to decide how long you want coverage for.
 You can typically get a term life policy for 10,15,20,25, or 30 years.
 The longer the term period, the higher the monthly premium will be.

 If you feel like you only need coverage for a set period of time, term life insurance is a good choice.
 For example if you have little kids and want coverage until they are out of college, a 20 or 30 year term policy might be good enough for to fill that temporary coverage.
-Or if you are 50 years old and want a policy that will cover you until you retire at age 65, a 15 year term policy may be perfect for you.
+Or if you are want a life insurance for over 50 that will cover you until you retire at age 65, a 15 year term policy may be perfect for you.

 Term Life insurance is for a set amount of years.
 That means that if you purchase a 30-year term policy and you outlive the 30 years, your policy can expire.
 You do have the option to renew after 30 years, but its most likely that the renewal rate will be unaffordable to you or simply more expensive depending on your health at that time.